gwleuverink/bundle/docs/advanced-usage.md

 ## Per method exports

+Because there is no way to analyze the JS codepaths on your page, Bundle cannot treeshake unused exports.
+You should always account for this and only import modules your really need to minimize any unused code loaded via `x-import`.

 If a module supports per method exports, like `lodash` does, it is recomended to import the single method instead of the whole module & only retrieving the desired export later.

 ```html
 <x-import module="lodash/filter" as="filter" /> <!-- 25kb -->

 <!-- as opposed to -->

 <x-import module="lodash" as="lodash" /> <!-- 78kb -->
 ```